About The Bernie Scholarship Awards Program

 When Bernie Tetreault retired after 24 years of service as Executive Director of the Housing Opportunities Commission (HOC), he and some of his friends wanted to come up with a special way to celebrate and continue to give back to the community that he had served for so long.
-In 1995, they established the Bernie Education Fund, precursor to The Bernie Scholarship Awards Program, which is now a component fund of the Community Foundation for Montgomery County.
+In 1995, they established the Bernie Education Fund, a 501(c)(3) non-profit entity later renamed The Bernie Scholarship Awards Program, which is now a component fund of the Greater Washington Community Foundation.
 The founding members were Jim Brodsky and Bernie Tetreault (see descriptions as Board members); Joyce Siegel, a former HOC Commissioner and then staff person and very instrumental in the creation of Scotland Community; the late Barbara Heyman, civil rights advocate and leader in the League of Women Voters; Rev. Lincoln Dring, longtime founder and Director of Community Ministry of Montgomery County.

 In the beginning, the program covered only those low-income families living in properties owned or managed by the Housing Opportunities Commission (HOC) with rental subsidies.
 In 2002 the population served was expanded, the name changed to The Bernie Scholarship Awards Program and a revised Mission Statement adopted to reflect the expansion of coverage.
 Scholarships are now offered to residents of HOC, Rockville Housing Enterprises, the Scotland Community and other low-income residents of properties managed by Edgewood Management, and Forest Park Apartments.